 Enjoy this small bistro setting with open kitchen seating located steps from Historic Downtown Pottsville and the Business District.
 Ruby's Kitchen offers a fresh, simple and delicious menu for lunch.
 Be sure to check out their daily specials, and grab a bite of their hot pastrami sandwich.Read More >

 Jerry's Classic Cars and Collectibles Museum

 Swing by this throwback establishment for a trip back in time to the 60s.
 Inspired by a love for cars and rock-n-roll, Jerry's Museum showcases over 200,000 of history's finest automobiles and other collectors items.

 Martin Guitar Factory Tour & Museum (Nazareth)

-If you're a lover of the handmade, Martin Guitar a worthy detour indeed.
-Head to Nazareth for a tour the oldest surviving maker of guitars in the world.
+If you're a lover of the handmade, Martin Guitar is a worthy detour indeed.
+Head to Nazareth for a tour of the oldest surviving maker of guitars in the world.

 Crystal Cave Park

-Head to Kutztown to check out one of Pennsylvania's greatest natural wonder.
+Head to Kutztown to check out one of Pennsylvania's greatest natural wonders.
 Scale underground trails as you see and touch expansive sheets of glimmery calcium crystals that formed centuries ago.